reforia/reforia.github.io/_posts/unreal/engine/2024-12-30-bpvm-bytecode-V.md

 This function converts the assignement operation to an actual `EX_Let` instruction, it could be `EX_LetBool`, `EX_LetObject`, or just `EX_Let` if none of the special cases are met, and then it will call `EmitTermExpr()` Which we already know how it works in previous post.

 ### EmitReturn()
 As mentioned before, `EmitReturn()` gets called when dealing with `KCST_Return` statement.
 Technically, it could allow having a return value, but from the codebase, I didn't actually find any function that has this parameter.
 Maybe it's for nodes other than blueprint nodes.
 So if no return parameter is passed in, a no operation expression `EX_Nothing` is used.
+Anyway, since when we enter a function, we always push in a new stack, hence after the function is finished, we need this "Return" to pop the stack and continue the flow.

 ### Fact Check
 If our assumption is correct, then at the end of `CustomPrintString()`'s bytecode, we should see a `EX_Let` operation, which write a `FString` variable value to an output parameter named `NewString`, following with a `EX_GotoReturn` operation, then an `EX_Return` operation with `EX_Nothing` as return parameter, which is the actual return statement of the function.
 And an `EX_EndOfScript` to end the function.
 So what does the code say?